 When ICI split off its pharmaceutical businesses (Zeneca) the remainder were comparatively low margin and a lot more cyclical (particularly the Chemicals and Polymers business of which the cracker, JVO6, was part).
 The City was less enamoured of it for those reasons and the share price suffered.

 The board decided to reconfigure the business by moving to higher margin, intermediate chemicals and recruited a former Unilever Exec. as CEO.
 Charles Miller-Smith then did a deal with his former employer to buy their intermediates business paying considerably over the odds.
-A prolonged downturn and with still struggling returns meant they were then forced into a firesale of the old ICI businesses for peanuts (initially it was entire divisions like paints and explosives but then individual plants were flogged off).
+A prolonged downturn and still struggling returns meant they were then forced into a firesale of the old ICI businesses for peanuts (initially it was entire divisions like paints and explosives but then individual plants were flogged off).
 That exercise in ‘releasing shareholder value’ however it was portrayed was more an attempt to clear debt.

 Of course the beauty of ICI was that it leveraged synergies and efficiencies across diverse manufacturing units and the spread in turn offered protection from cyclical returns in individual sectors.